 The accounts of Prairie Lakes are organized as an enterprise fund.
-Operating revenues, such as charges for services, result from exchange transactions associated with the principal activities of Prairie Lakes.
+Operating revenues, such as charges for services, result from exchange transactions associated with providing services.
 Exchange transactions are those in which each party receives and gives up essentially equal values.
-Nonoperating revenues, such as interest income, result from nonexchange transactions or incidental activities.
+Nonoperating revenues, such as interest income, grants, and member county appropriations, result from nonexchange transactions or incidental activities.
+Operating expenses are all expenses incurred to provide services.
+Expenses not meeting this definition are reported as nonoperating expenses.
 Prairie Lakes' net position is reported in three parts: (1) net investment in capital assets, (2) restricted net position, and (3) unrestricted net position.